ech1/torbridge/README.md

 # TORBRIDGE
+* * *

 ![alt text](https://raw.githubusercontent.com/ech1/torbridge/master/onion.png)

 #### DESCRIPTION

-Script to redirect all traffic through TOR Network including DNS queries for anonymizing entire system based on [Torctl](https://github.com/BlackArch/torctl) which is available on **BlackArch** but few optimizations were made and Polipo has added to minimize latency.
+Torbridge is a script to redirect all traffic through the TOR Network including DNS queries in order to anonymize entire system based on [Torctl](https://github.com/BlackArch/torctl) which is available on **BlackArch** but since the guy who made "a few optimizations" didn't satisfy me so i decided to fork it, and make it so that you can run an install script, which will make sure that it gets started everytime you log into your machine, therefore mimicking the TAILS  operating system behavior.

+The goal here is to run a script, for the arch linux user, which will then ensure that the system itself will always be using the tor network.

 * * *